Business Administration Program (LCA.7N) A.C.S.

-Learn a complete set of business management skills, including office software, accounting, marketing and sales.
-Qualify to work in government, big and small companies, or run your own business.
+Learn a complete set of business management skills, including office software, accounting, marketing, and sales.
+Qualify to work in government, big firms, and small companies, or run your own business.
 Graduate in just 14 months, internship included.

 Start Your Career or Improve Your Skills in Business Administration & Management

-Build your confidence, get comfortable using the latest technology, and gain real work experience at a local company.
-Learn practical skills in all the key areas of business:
+In this program, you will get comfortable using the latest technology and gain real work experience at a local company.

 - MS office software